kaptain-kavern/ADogSaid/README.md

 * simple prosthetic/bionic animal legs.
 Fits all animals.

 All parts can be obtained from traders, except peglegs.
+All parts can be crafted at the machining table.
+Crafting requires a skill of 5-12, depending on part.

 Simple parts are slightly lower in efficiency than natural parts.
 Bionic parts are higher.